 Start by feeding your pet the recommended amount of food based on weight.
 Be sure to pick their target weight not the current weight.
 Some diet foods will also be labeled for both weight loss and weight management.

 Make sure you use a measuring cup.
 It is important to know exactly how much food you are giving your pet.
-Two meals is usually ideal to keep your pet satisfied.
+Two meals are usually ideal to keep your pet satisfied.

-For a health alternative, apples, carrots, and cheerios can all be good low calorie alternative to treats.
+For a healthier alternative, apples, carrots, and cheerios can all be a good low-calorie alternative to treats.
 Use them very sparingly, their diet can be easily sabotaged this way.

 Frequent Weight Checks

 Veterinarian hospitals and many pet stores have scales that you can use to weigh your pet.
 It is important to make sure they are headed in the right direction.
 It can also show if there are some adjustments to their diets that need to be made.

 Start slow.
 A dog that has been hanging around the house for the last year isn’t ready for a 5 mile run in the mountains.
 Build up slowly, a nice walk around the neighborhood is a good place to start.
 It is also a fantastic bonding time for you and your pet.

 Toys and Puzzles